illiapolovnikov/cv/README.md

 # My CV
 Hello 👋

-This is the latest version of my CV.
+This repository is for the latest version of my CV.